 For example, did you know that the biggest cause of claims against freelance graphic designers is due to mistakes in their work?
 Think typos that have been spotted too late or designing to incorrect product dimensions.
 Then there are copyright infringement claims that graphic designers are vulnerable to.
 And there's the responsibility of delivering work on time and meeting client expectations.
 If compensation has to be paid to put nasty situations to bed your insurance may be able to assist.

-Why do I need professional indemnity insurance?
+Why do graphic designers need professional indemnity insurance?

-What will it cover?
+What will insurance for graphic designers cover?

 How much does it cost?

 By now you should have a better understanding of what insurance is and how it can help you, but how much is it going to cost?
 With Jack can arrange £1,000,000 of professional indemnity insurance for graphic designers from £14 per month if your turnover is below £250,000.
 This removes the pain of sourcing the right lawyer should you find yourself in a legal situation, and removes the need to pay expensive, upfront fees.
 And it's tax deductible!

 Can you provide a real scenario of a designer needing insurance?

 It's difficult to choose just one story to share because not every claim is the same and will use different features of the policy to resolve it.
 Below we'll share a scenario that we've seen a few times at With Jack.